 THE HOLY PLACE

 The Holy Place represents the SOUL of man.
 The soul (1) of man consists of our mind, emotions, and will.
 It is the first room entered and is 30 feet by 15 feet.
 It contains three pieces of furniture that are attended to by the priests daily: the Golden Lampstand, the Table of Showbread, and the Golden Altar of Incense.
 These three pieces of furniture represent three phases of growth in the lives of a Holy Spirit-led Christian.
 This room is only entered by Christians that have laid down their lives to God at the Bronze Altar and have rid themselves of a lifestyle of sinful desires (1) (not that they never sin but rather they do not live to sin 1 John 1:8.
 1 John 3:6) by the cleansing of the Word of God at the Bronze Laver (i.e., they are Phase I Christians (1)).

 Recall, in the Outer Court, the natural illumination of the Sun represented man’s natural ability to understand God.
 This is where all Christians begin after having accepted the Lord Jesus by faith alone.
 Flesh or carnal Christians are those that remain in the Outer Court, living like natural men, with little discernible difference between them and the world (1 Corinthians 3:1-3).
 Consequently, they do not believe it is possible to understand the ways of God and live a life devoid of God’s character and power (1 Corinthians 2:9-16).
-They are full of self: self-pity, selfish, self-seeking, self-interests, self-motivated, etc. A Christian in this condition cannot understand deeper spiritual truths (1 Corinthians 3:2.
+They are full of self: self-pity, selfishness, self-seeking, self-interests, self-motivated, etc. A Christian in this condition cannot understand deeper spiritual truths (1 Corinthians 3:2.
 Hebrews 5:12-14).